hydrogen-dev/SDK/web-component/javascript/README.md

 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>
 ```

-You should now be able to `require('@hydrogenplatform/app_token_api')` in javascript files from the directory you ran the last
-command above from.
+You should now be able to `require('@hydrogenplatform/app_token_api')` in javascript files from the directory you ran the last command above from.

 ### Webpack Configuration

-Using Webpack you may encounter the following error: "Module not found: Error:
-Cannot resolve module", most certainly you should disable AMD loader.
-Add/merge
-the following section to your webpack config:
+Using Webpack you may encounter the following error: "Module not found: Error: Cannot resolve module."
+You should disable AMD loader if you encounter this error.
+Add/merge the following section to your webpack config:

 ```javascript
 module: {